South Ferry/Whitehall Street station: BMT station

-Also planned under the Dual Contracts was the Broadway Line of the Brooklyn Rapid Transit Company (BRT), subsequently the Brooklyn–Manhattan Transit Corporation (BMT).
+Also planned under the Dual Contracts was the Broadway Line of the BRT (which later became the Brooklyn–Manhattan Transit Corporation, or BMT).
 Contractors started constructing the tunnel under Whitehall Street in 1914.
 The first section of the Broadway Line, between 14th Street–Union Square and Canal Street, opened in 1917.
 Although the line was extended north to Times Square–42nd Street and south to Rector Street in January 1918, the short extension from Rector Street to Whitehall Street was delayed by several months.
 The BRT attributed the delays to "inadequate turnback facilities" at Whitehall Street and, in August 1918, announced that they would revise the track configuration of the station.

 When the Whitehall Street station opened on September 20, 1918, it was the southern terminal of the Broadway Line.
 An additional entrance at the southern end of the station opened in November 1919, providing a direct connection to the Whitehall Terminal of the Staten Island Ferry.
 The line was extended south in 1920 when the Montague Street Tunnel opened.
+The station's platforms originally could only fit six 67 ft cars.
+In 1926, the New York City Board of Transportation received bids for the lengthening of platforms at nine stations on the Broadway Line, including the Whitehall Street station, to accommodate eight-car trains.
+Edwards & Flood submitted a low bid of $101,775 for the project.
+The platform-lengthening project was completed in 1927, bringing the length of the platforms to 535 feet.

 The city government took over the BMT's operations on June 1, 1940.
 On January 6, 1994, Automated Fare Collection turnstiles went into service at the Whitehall Street BMT station and at the Wall Street station.